xenris/nbavr-project-template/readme.md

 1. Explore the source code.
 1. Explore the documentation of [nbavr](https://github.com/xenris/nbavr/blob/master/docs/index.md).
 1. Explore this example project: [8x8 LED Matrix Display](https://github.com/xenris/led-matrix-display)

-### Updating nbavr

-1. "./build.sh n"

-### Updating nbavr-project-template

-1. "git fetch"
-1. "git merge nbavr-project-template"
-1. If any conflicts occur:
-    1. "git status" to see where they are.
-    1. Go through the conflicts, applying your own changes to the updates.
-    1. "git add \[file\]"
-    1. "git commit"

 ## License